 It's been a long road to make Earth available on the web.
 About six years ago, we started with an initial asm.js-based internal demo that was maintained and expanded over the years.
 It was then converted into a WebAssembly build of Earth, as WebAssembly became the W3C adopted standard.

 We still have a ways to go for WebAssembly and Earth.
 Specifically, we'd like to move to the LLVM backend using Emscripten (the toolchain to generate WebAssembly out of C++ code).
-This change will enable future SIMD support, as well as stronger debugging tools like source maps for native code.
+This change will enable future SIMD support, as well as stronger debugging tools like source maps for source-language code.
 Other things we hope to see are adoption of OffscreenCanvas and full support for dynamic memory allocation in WebAssembly.
 But we know we're on the right track: WebAssembly is the long-term future for Earth on the web.